su57ks/Telegraph-to-PDF/README.md

 - ✅ Access to source code
 - ✅ Modification and improvement
 - ❌ Closing the source code (derivative works must also be open source)
-- ❌ Use of proprietary modules without opening the code

 The full license text is available in the [LICENSE](LICENSE) file or on the official website: https://www.gnu.org/licenses/gpl-3.0.html